1<?xml version="1.0" encoding="UTF-8"?>

 · <app loc="4">

-· <lem>bhaga<space type="binding-hole"/><subst><del rend="corrected"><unclear cert="low">pādā</unclear></del><add place="overstrike">van-nā</add></subst>rāyaṇa-</lem>
+· <lem>bhaga<space type="binding-hole"/><subst><del rend="corrected"><unclear cert="low">rāya</unclear></del><add place="overstrike">van-nā</add></subst>rāyaṇa-</lem>

 · <rdg source="bib:PadmanabhaSastry1975-1976_01">bhagav<choice><sic>ā</sic><corr>a</corr></choice>n-nārāyaṇa-</rdg>

-185 <note>The two characters after the hole have defintely been corrected.
-The second pre-correction character was probably <foreign>dā</foreign>, possibly <foreign>pa</foreign>, less likely something else.
-I believe that the superfluous <foreign>ā</foreign> on the first character is not a scribal mistake but a remnant of the pre-correction text.</note>
+185 <note>The two characters after the hole have defintely been corrected, but the pre-correction text is largely a guess.
+If correct, then only the first half of <foreign>ya</foreign> was engraved.
+That the superfluous <foreign>ā</foreign> on the first character is probably not a scribal mistake but a remnant of the pre-correction text.</note>

 · </app>